 - Mountain bikers are required to yield to runners but for your own safety, please use common sense and watch for blind corners and be careful when passing bikers.

 - For added safety at night, Pacers will be allowed starting at the Clear Lake aid station.
 Pacers may meet their runners at Clear Lake (39.4), Canadian (50.1), or Bockman Road (55.8).
 Clear Lake and Canadian are accessible on foot from the trailhead at the end of CR41.
-It is approximately 5 miles on foot to Clear Lake and 1 miles to the Canadian station.
+It is approximately 5 miles on foot to Clear Lake and 1 mile to the Canadian station.

 - For runners over the age of 60, we are allowing pacers beginning at the Ruby Jewel aid station (29.4).
 Pacers will need to park on the Ruby Jewel Rd below the Francisco Loop Rd and walk/run up to the Ruby Jewel aid station (1-2 miles).